 Safeguarding workforce health is priority number-one among businesses and governments.
 Implementing the technology needed to keep companies of scale in check and on pace will be necessary.
-This is a critical time to explore digital manufacturing alternatives to enhance the manufacturing environment with additional tools to support flexible labor, remote data, and connected management.
+This is a critical time to explore operational intelligence alternatives to enhance the manufacturing environment with additional tools to support flexible labor, remote data, and connected management.
 Top tier organizations are implementing and deploying automation technologies—e.g. manufacturing performance platforms, autonomous materials movement, and Industrial Internet of Things (IIoT)—to accommodate variable production rates, mixed product capability, and cost savings throughout their operations.

 Standards will be a struggle without the help of a cohesive, shared platform to manage and track: